eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 ## Prerequisites
 * This version is tested on Moodle 3.10, 3.11 (branch 310, master), 4.1, 4.2 (branch 4_dev, without link in navigation)
+* For Moodle 3.9 and older use v1.03
 * It is highly recommended to activate compression to reduce transmitted data (e.g. from 4.36MB to 1.05 MB)
   * Add "zlib.output_compression = On" in php.ini
   * Or add deflate to your apache/nginx/lighttpd, see https://docs.moodle.org/en/Performance_recommendations